Group and Program Travel

 Safety Review

-Aircraft and operators are reviewed for appropriate certification, operational control, insurance, maintenance standards, safety history, and suitability for the planned trip.
+Aircraft and operators are reviewed for certification, operational control, insurance, maintenance standards, safety history, and suitability for the planned trip.

 02